 The Sony Center is also home several places to eat, some funky big screens, and a random pond.

 Enough of the glass, the next stop is one of Berlin’s rapidly changing neighbourhoods, Prenzlauer Berg.
-It’s a good hour away from the Sony Center on foot, so you can let the train take the strain by hopping on U-bahn (Underground) line U2 from Potsdamer Platz to Eberswalder Straße.
+It’s a good hour away from the Sony Center on foot, so you can let the train take the strain for this next stretch of Berlin architecture, by hopping on U-bahn (Underground) line U2 from Potsdamer Platz to Eberswalder Strasse.

 One building that’s escaped the swooping of the paintbrush is the red-bricked Kulturbrauerei, a former brewery turned arts/museum/cultural complex.